Misinformation wars have been going on forever

 5. The rise of fake news has highlighted the erosion of long-standing institutional bulwarks against misinformation in the internet age.
 There is a need for a new system of safeguards to address the vulnerabilities of individuals, institutions, and society to manipulations by malicious actors.

 6. Social media platforms play a significant role in spreading fake news and misinformation.
-Nearly half of Americans use social media as a news source, and a significant percentage have encountered fake news on these platforms.
+Nearly half of Americans use social media as a news source, and a considerable percentage have encountered phoney news on these platforms.
 Strategies for combating fake news on social media include fact-checking and combating bias and censorship accusations.

 Democracy in the Age of Misinformation: Navigating the Challenges